 Davy review to look forensically at staff trading

-Review will ‘assess adequacy of enhanced compliance, controls and governance designed to prevent conflicts of interest’
+Review to assess controls and governance aimed at preventing conflicts of interest

 Davy has asked Alvarez & Marsal, an international professional services firm, to look forensically at staff trading over the past seven years as part of a review of matters arising from a Central Bank investigation into a bond trade that has seen the firm spiral into crisis over the past two weeks.